oss-roettger/HR_Encoder/README.md

     # Finally: start HR_Encoder.ipynb [Kernal/Restart & Run All]

 ## Known issue
 If you run HR_Encoder with GPU/CUDA support, the tensorflow library might raise a "ressource exhausted" error from time to time.
-This seems to be the cause when the GPU memory is to fragmented to initialize the StyleGAN2 model.
-Work around: 1. try to run again.
-2. restart your tensorflow environment.
-3. restart your system.
+This seems to be the cause when the GPU memory is to fragmented to initialize the huge StyleGAN2 model.
+Work around:
+1. try to run again
+2. restart your tensorflow environment
+3. restart your system